MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 <!-- slide-front-matter class: center, middle -->

-## The `$` object
+## The `$` identifier

-The complete jQuery library is accessible in your JS code through the use of the global `$` variable.
+The complete jQuery library is accessible in your JS code through the use of a global variable named `$`.

-> Some other libraries also offers a `$` variable as there main entry-point.
-That could be the cause for conflict between jQuery and those librairies.
+Note that other libraries could also use a variable named `$` as their main entrypoint.

+> That could cause some conflict between jQuery and those librairies.

-If it's the case, you can use the global `jQuery` variable instead.
+Although it won't be the case in this subject, you could instead use the global `jQuery` variable to access the jQuery API in your code.

 To be sure to remove all possible conflicts, you can use the special `.noConflict()` jQuery method at the top of your JS file: